 Today’s the day, the final edition of “Making the Most of Your Polymer Clay Studio.”
 This past month myself and Ginger from The Blue Bottle Tree have brought you a collaborative series of posts.
 I hope you have enjoyed them so far.
 In case you missed one, I’ve put the links to them below so you can check them out.

-Today’s article is by Ginger and will tell you how and where you can reclaim, repurpose, thrift, & find some bargains that you can turn into useable & functional items in your polymer clay studio.
+Today’s article is by Ginger.
+To accompany hers, I will write my own today and I will tell you how and where you can reclaim, repurpose, thrift, & find some bargains that you can turn into useable & functional items in your polymer clay studio.
 READ THE ARTICLE NOW.

 If the words “vintage,” “old,” “repurposed,” or “reuse” are not in your vocabulary, they should be!
 Life is difficult and I know few people who have extra money just lying around waiting to be spent.
 For many of us, finding new uses for old things is a talent that we have acquired through skill, talent, & searching!
 Over 75% of my studio is “reclaimed” things from family, friends, & even surplus stores (my absolute favorite).
 It’s not an easy job to find & reclaim something, because rarely do they just “show up” when you need them or want them.
 Finding them often means that you have had to buy it, had a vision for what to do with it, and wait for the right time for it to be of value to you … for some of you, you are laughing because your “finds” could be featured on the next episode of hoarders.
 And therein lies the peril … there’s a difference between hoarding, knowing when to let go, and knowing when it has value.

 Many of us are privileged to have found that one store where you can find the greatest treasures!
 For me, it’s Star Bargain Supply.
 That store is unbelievable!
 You can find the greatest treasures there if you look.
 Here’s some of our recent finds we took advantage of for our general household: